Health and Safety

 - provide the support and leadership necessary to ensure a safe and healthy work and learning environment

-- ensure that adequate resources are available to implement appropriate health and safety measures
+- ensure that adequate resources are available to implement effective health and safety measures

 - require compliance with legislative requirements (Federal/Provincial acts, regulations, standards and guidelines and Municipal bylaws pertaining to health, safety and the environment)